Computational sustainability: Transportation

 With the rise of consumer connectivity, less infrastructure is needed for these ITS to make informed decisions.
 Google Maps uses smartphone crowdsourcing to get information about real-time traffic conditions allowing motorists to make decisions based on toll roads, travel times, and overall distance traveled.
 Cars communicate with their manufacturers to remotely install software updates when new features are added or bugs are being patched.
 Tesla Motors even uses these updates to increase their cars efficiency and performance.
 These connections give ITS a means to accurately collect information and even relay that information to drivers with no other infrastructure needed.

 Future ITS systems will aid in car communication with not just the infrastructure, but with other cars as well.

 Utilities

 The electrical grid was designed to send consumers electricity from electricity generators for a monthly fee based on usage.
 Homeowners are installing solar panels and large batteries to store the power created by these panels.
 A smart grid is being created to accommodate the new energy sources.
 Rather than just electricity being sent to a household to be consumed by the various appliances in the home, electricity can flow in either direction.
 Additional sensors along the grid will improve information collection and decreased downtime during power outages.
 These sensors can also relay information directly to consumers about how much energy they're using and what the costs will be.

+Computational synergies

+Active information gathering

+Another way that computational strategies are used is in active information gathering.
+The use of technology to measure tons of information and sort through them is a powerful tool in many fields of study.
+For example, NASA uses satellites to get SAR (synthetic aperture radar) data in order to map the surface of the earth.
+They are able to perform active data collection of visible, near-infrared, and short-wave-infrared portions of the electromagnetic spectrum using their satellites.
+These findings can help to identify deforestation and rising sea levels and help predict future changes to different ecosystems based on the wavelengths and polarization of the radar.
+NASA has made this data publicly available beginning with the European Space Agency's (ESA) Sentinel-1a in 2014.